 Quill’s affinity for horticulture and garden design grew from a childhood spent gardening alongside her mother and exploring the woodland flora of the Cascade Mountains.
 Quill received her BA in Biology focused in plant sciences from the Colorado College, and her MS in Public Horticulture form the Longwood Graduate Program and the University of Delaware, where her studies focused on the preservation of historic gardens and landscapes.
 Most recently she planned and directed the preservation of the 130-year-old historic estate gardens at Meadowburn Farm on the border of New York and New Jersey.
 In addition to her involvement at SSD, she serves as the Director of Historic Preservation at the E. B. Dunn Historic Garden Trust.

 A Pacific Northwest native, Shelly Leavens has lived in Seattle since 2006.
-She has a Bachelor’s in Anthropology, a Bachelor’s in International Studies and a Minor in German, all from Penn State University.
+She has undergraduate degrees in Anthropology, International Studies and German, all from Penn State University.
 She received her Master’s in Museology from the University of Washington in 2009 and joined Stephen Sullivan Designs in 2014.
 Shelly is an Art Curator by profession and moonlights as an Oral Historian.
-An avid hiker, she enjoys spending as much time as possible in the out-of-doors with her toddler son.
+An avid hiker, she enjoys spending as much time as possible in the out-of-doors with her toddler.